kidrissa/BayesianStats/README.md

 ## Overview

-In this project, we implement two methods described related to bayesian clustering in the paper [A predictive view of Bayesian clustering](https://joshuachan.org/papers/AD_ML.pdf) by Fernando A. Quintana.
+In this project, we implement two methods related to bayesian clustering described in the paper [A predictive view of Bayesian clustering]() by Fernando A. Quintana.

+## Models

+### Model-Based Clustering

 ## Files and folders